openvinotoolkit/openvino.genai/samples/cpp/whisper_speech_recognition/README.md

 ### Long-Form audio Transcription

 The Whisper model is designed to work on audio samples of up to 30s in duration.
-Whisper pipeline uses sequential chunking algorithm to transcribe audio samples of up to arbitrary length.
+Whisper pipeline uses sequential chunking algorithm to transcribe audio samples of arbitrary length.

 ### Initial prompt and hotwords